Teaching Resources & Guides > 3 Tips For Teaching Science To Multiple Ages — It Doesn’t Have To Be Hard!

 How to Teach Science to Multiple Ages in Your Homeschool

-If you homeschool more than one child, you’ll know firsthand that teaching multiple ages at once can be wildly intimidating.
+If you homeschool more than one child, you know firsthand that teaching multiple ages at once can be wildly intimidating.
 Thankfully, science is one of those subjects that is incredibly forgiving in this area.

-Let’s examine three ways that will help you teach science to multiple ages.
+Let’s examine three ways that will help you teach science to multiple ages:

-1. Science Experiments: One For The Whole Crew
+1. Science Experiments: One for the Whole Crew

 Experiments are the best way to let kids get hands-on in science learning.

-To make one experience work for multiple grade levels, choose something that is easily adaptable and has components in it that would be of interest to both younger and older students.
+To make one experience work for multiple grade levels, choose a curriculum that is easily adaptable and has components in it that would be of interest to both younger and older students.
 Science Unlocked, for example, offers three levels to choose from.
 Select the one that fits your children’s age ranges best.

 Teaching science doesn’t have to come only from structured science lesson plans and a traditional textbook.

-Explore other realms of learning about the field of science, like reading books about famous scientists or combining science with another subject like history or language arts.
+Explore other means of learning about the realm of science, like reading books about famous scientists or combining science with another subject like history or language arts.
+Some scientists were prolific writers (even poets!) as well as studying chemistry, electromagnetism, the human body, etc. Combining science with other subjects creates a layer of unexpected learning that help engage and grab the attention of students.

-Unit studies are a great way to cater to various age groups on one topic within a subject (or multiple subjects).
-In super simple terms, a unit study is an in-depth study on a specific topic.
+Unit studies are also a great way to cater to various age groups on one topic within a subject (or multiple subjects).
+In simple terms, a unit study is an in-depth study on a specific topic.
 For example, you can create a unit study around rocks.
 You would find books, literature, and videos (check YouTube!) around the topic of rocks.
 Think further than just the hard thing you kick around at the park.
 Dive into earth science and learn how rocks form, their densities, how they vary by location, specialty rocks, precious rocks, and so on.

 If you’re looking for something to supplement your curriculum or take a closer look at a specific science discipline, Science Foundation Series is another great option.

-Others find it best to cater to the younger ones and add more research for the older (think science fair-like activities, analysis, essays, and so on).
+Which curriculum should you choose when teaching multiple ages?
+Some say it’s best to cater to older children—even high school—and then simplify things for younger children.
+Others find it best to focus on the younger ones and add more research for the older (think science fair-like activities, analysis, essays, and so on).
 Others prefer catering to the mid-level and adding or lightening the material based on age.

 So, how do you choose?
 You have to go with what works for your family and your strengths.
-As parents, we know where those strengths are.
 Some of us are great at simplifying things for our younger ones, while others are great at helping our older kids dig into research and go super in-depth about something.
 Work with what you’re good at!
+You can always fill in the blanks with extra books, YouTube videos, etc.

 Check out some of these popular science curriculum options.
 You’ll find that many of them can be adaptable for various ages.

 Bonus Tip!
-It’s Okay To Get It Wrong
+It’s Okay to Get It Wrong

 Most importantly, know that it’s okay to make mistakes along the way.
 It’s how we learn and it’s also a great teaching/learning/modeling experience for our kids!
 So don’t stress if you don’t get the right combination of homeschool curriculum and resources the first time to help you with teaching science to multiple ages.
 Just set it aside, assess what went wrong, and make changes to fit the needs you’re finding!